Contents

 The Isimila Stone Age Site is located in Iringa, in southern Tanzania.

-It is an important archaeological site that contains evidence of early human habitation in the area, dating back over 60,000 years.
+It is an important archaeological site that provides evidence of early human habitation in the area, dating back more than 60,000 years.

 Visitors can see the excavation site and a small museum with exhibits on the site’s history and the tools and artifacts discovered there.